rangle/angular-training-slides/slides/src/content/forms.md

 ---

+## Forms in Angular 2

+Angular 2 has two approaches to forms:
+- **Template Driven Forms:** For simple forms and rapid prototyping
+- **Model Driven Forms:** For complex validation and subforms

+---

 ## Enabling Forms

-To have access to the directives and services that handle forms, we need to import the `FormsModule` or the `ReactiveFormsModule` into the root module.
+To enable Angular 2 form directives and services you need to import the right form modules.
+- `FormModules` should be used for template driven forms
+- `ReactiveFormsModule` should be used for model-driven forms

 ```ts
 @NgModule({